 Showing History

 Now that you’ve mastered the work flow of creating a new branch in our repository, creating a Markdown file, writing a post in Markdown syntax, committing your changes, and creating a pull request, you’re ready to begin to create digital historical scholarship incorporating other digital tools.
-In this assignment, you’ll practice embedding <html> code so that readers can interact with the product of your digital scholarship right on your site.
+In this assignment, you’ll practice dropping snippets of JavScript code bracketed by <html> tags into your post so that readers can interact with the product of your digital scholarship right on your site.
 You’ll continue to employ this basic tactic of embedding other digital tools into our static site in later digital tools assignments.

 Step 1: Visit the Heidelberg Epigraphic Database